gabeklein/expressive-mvc/README.md

 So far, all of our example controllers have been passive.
 Let's give our controller a bigger roll by pushing updates without user interaction.

 Because state is just a fancy class, we can do whatever we want to values, whenever.
-We handle the logic and `Controller` handles the rest.
+This makes asynchronous coding pretty low maintenance.
+We handle the logic of what we want and `Controller` handles the rest.

 Here are a few concrete ways to smarten up your controllers:<br/><br/>